SAP-samples/teched2022-DA281/exercises/dd3/README.md

 <br>

-Before you can run a Replication Flow, you can hite the *Validate* button in the top menu bar
+Before you can run a Replication Flow, you can hit the *Validate* button in the top menu bar
 ![](images/RF_Validate_Button.png)

 to check if all necessary configurations are specified.
-If this is the case, you should receive a popup indicazing that validation was successfull:
+If this is the case, you should receive a popup indicating that validation was successful:

 <br>